wp-plugins/content-upgrades/readme.txt

 == Description ==

-Content Upgrades plugin will help you to create “content specific bonuses” in your articles, that people have to opt in for.
+Content Upgrades plugin will help you to create "content specific bonuses" in your articles, that people have to opt in for.

 How does it work?